trevor-cuffe/library-api/README.md

 GET | '/catalog/:id' | show action | displays one library item based on the ID in the url PATCH | '/catalog/:id' | update action | modifies an existing library item based on the ID in the url (restricted to admin) DELETE | '/catalog/:id' | delete action | deletes one article based on the ID in the url (restricted to admin)

+*Note - the "isAvailable" property is not editable in the PATCH route.
+This property should only be changed through the checkout and return routes, documented below.

 Other catalog actions: